jongmha/LG-PHM/README.md

 # LG-PHM
-First, you have to clone this Git-hub to Google Colab with the following code:
+First, you have to clone this GitHub to Google Colab with the following code:
 !git clone https://jongmha:jongmha123!@github.com/jongmha/LG-PHM.git

 Second, you have to locate your directory to the cloned folder by: